-Our experiment is about diabetes and Humalog synthetic insulin crystallization in a microgravity environment.
+Our experiment is about diabetes and Humalog/Human insulin crystallization in a microgravity environment.
 We feel like this is a good experiment to design because we could find out if there is a way to prevent crystallization of insulin, especially if we understand how it happens in microgravity.
 When insulin crystallizes, the bacteria that usually makes it viable stops working.
 This would cause it to be ineffective for patients in dire need of this medication.
-To complete this experiment we are going to keep the insulin in a type 1 Fluid Mixture Inclosure (FME) at the International space station (ISS) at above 65°F to see if it crystallizes within a certain amount time.
+To complete this experiment we are going to keep three different varieties of insulin in a type 3 FME at the International space station (ISS) above 65°F to see if it crystallizes within a certain amount of time.
 We will keep the experiment refrigerated at or below 40°F during transportation to the ISS and again on arrival back to Earth's gravity.
 Refrigeration slows the crystallization growth and this is how it is stored on Earth.
 Keeping our experiment refrigerated during transportation is an important step because the insulin crystallization growth should only be measured while in microgravity.
-We will be conducting the same experiment, using the same time frame and refrigeration needs before and after, for our earth bound experiment.
+We will be conducting the same experiment, using the same time frame and refrigeration needs before and after, for our earthbound experiment.
+If we can find a way to fix this problem and even maybe diabetic men and women can follow their passion of being an astronaut with diabetes.

 What is the FME tube?
 An FME tube is a experiment housing that is airtight and can have three variations.
 It can have no clips, one clip, or two clips.
-Our experiment requires a Type 1, which has zero clips.
+Our experiment requires a Type 3, which has two clips.